PranjalKumar09/Servlet-JSP-JDBC/Java-Core/05-collections.md

 ### **Key `TreeSet` Methods**

 1. **`first()`**:
-   Returns the smallest (lowest) element in the set.
+   Returns  smallest (lowest)

 2. **`last()`**:
-   Returns the largest (highest) element in the set.
+   Returns  largest (highest)

 3. **`lower(Object obj)`**:
-   Returns the largest element strictly less than the given object, or `null` if no such element exists.
+   Returns  largest element strictly less than the given object, or `null` if no such element exists.

 4. **`higher(Object obj)`**:
-   Returns the smallest element strictly greater than the given object, or `null` if no such element exists.
+   Returns  smallest element strictly greater than the given object, or `null` if no such element exists.

 ---